MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-install-uninstall.md

 ---
-title: Installing and Uninstalling Extensions in Business Central  | Microsoft Docs
+title: Install and Uninstall Extensions
 description: Learn about installing and uninstalling extensions in Business Central.
-documentationcenter: ''
 author: SusanneWindfeldPedersen

 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: app, add-in, manifest, customize, install, uninstall ms.date: 06/03/2021
+ms.search.keywords: app, add-in, manifest, customize, install, uninstall ms.search.form: 2500
+ms.date: 03/25/2022
 ms.author: solsen
 ---

-# Installing and Uninstalling Extensions in Business Central
+# Install and Uninstall Extensions in Business Central

 You can change [!INCLUDE[prod_short](includes/prod_short.md)] by installing extensions that, for example, add functionality, changes behavior, or gives you access to new online services.
 For more information, see [Customizing Business Central Using Extensions](ui-extensions.md).